Enneagram (geometry)

-In geometry, an enneagram (🟙 U+1F7D9) is a nine-pointed plane figure.
-It is sometimes called a nonagram, nonangle, or enneagon.
+In geometry, an enneagram is a nine-pointed plane figure.
+It is sometimes called a nonagram, nonangle, enneangle.

 The word 'enneagram' combines the numeral prefix ennea- with the Greek suffix -gram.
 The gram suffix derives from γραμμῆ (grammē) meaning a line.

 Regular enneagram

 A regular enneagram is a 9-sided star polygon.
 It is constructed using the same points as the regular enneagon, but the points are connected in fixed steps.
 Two forms of regular enneagram exist: